 Every piece of the cinematography by Emmanuel Lubezki throughout the film is nothing short of phenomenal, using hand-held shots to the best of their advantage.
 Many scenes are filmed from the perspective of the characters, placing the audience in their own tense scenarios.
 The dark grey colour palette of the film also lends itself well to the war-ridden country setting, as every location always feels rustic, dirty and lived-in.
 The original score by John Tavener is also effective, despite being used very sparingly throughout the film to further add to the bleak atmosphere.

 My only real criticisms with the film are related to the lack of character depth and the film’s overall pacing, as the pacing throughout the film is extremely slow, leading to many scenes feeling a little drawn-out at points.
 Despite this slow-pace sometimes adding to the building of tension, it feels mostly unnecessary for most of the film’s runtime.
 The lack of characterisation throughout the film is also a problem, as although a few characters do get some development, it’s usually few and far between, as I found myself finding more information about the characters online than within the film itself, luckily however, the decent writing does save this from being a huge issue.

-Overall, ‘Children of Men’ is an exceptional piece of the sci-fi genre.
-Coming off as a very different approach than what you’d usually expect from a film such as this one, the film almost feels like more of an apocalyptic drama at points.
-But with a thought-provoking narrative, some amazing cinematography and a fantastic cast, ‘Children of Men’ truly is a very enjoyable (if not a very bleak) piece of entertainment.
+To conclude, ‘Children of Men’ is an exceptional piece of the sci-fi genre.
+Coming-off as a very different approach than what you’d usually expect from a film such as this one, the film almost feels like more of an apocalyptic drama at points.
+But with a thought-provoking narrative, some amazing cinematography and a fantastic cast, ‘Children of Men’ truly is a very captivating (if not a very bleak) piece of entertainment.
 An 8/10 for me, this film never fails to impress me every-time I revisit it.